forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/working-with-sfge.md

 * Graph Engine doesn’t handle anonymous Apex script.
 Provide the class directory path as the `--projectdir` that doesn’t include any anonymous Apex script.
 * Graph Engine doesn’t handle namespace placeholders.
 Leave the namespace placeholder blank.
 * Graph Engine supports Apex property chains with a depth of 2 or fewer.
 For example, Graph Engine supports `Object.x` but not `Object.x.y`.
+* Graph Engine scans entry points, but it doesn't scan triggers.

 ### Reporting Errors